norvig/paip-lisp/README.md

 * The function `do-examples`, which takes as an argument either `:all` or a chapter number or a list of chapter numbers, can be used to see examples of the use of various functions.
 For example, `(do-examples 1)` shows the examples from chapter 1.
+Access this by doing `(requires "examples")`.

 # The Files